 In 1995, the Association launched the largest fundraising campaign in the history of the hospital.
 The “Partners in Progress” campaign raised $5 million, which built the front entrance, remodeled the surgery area, emergency room, the ICU, laboratory, and imaging services area.
 New equipment not normally available in rural communities could now be found in the ICU and radiology departments.
 In October of 1998, Province built a 10-bed inpatient acute rehabilitation unit.
 Due to changes in reimbursement, the rehabilitation unit stopped admitting patients in 2006.
 Plans are currently underway to develop the space into a geriatric behavioral unit.

-Approximately eight years ago, the hospital completed its newest expansion and remodeling project.
-The obstetrics unit doubled its size and now offers nine private birthing suites for its patients.
+In the year 2002, the hospital completed a sizeable expansion and remodeling project.
+The obstetrics unit doubled its size and currently offers nine private birthing suites for its patients.
 Approximately 40-50 babies are born every month at Colorado Plains Medical Center.

-At this time, the general patient rooms on the med/surg floor received a general face-lift with the newly decorated patient rooms containing a new modified headwall system for in-room oxygen.
+The general patient rooms on the med/surg floor also received a face-lift at this time with the newly decorated patient rooms containing a new modified headwall system for in-room oxygen.

 The nurses received a new nurse station with better visibility of the two wings on the med/surg floor as well as a new nurse call system.
 The cardiac and pulmonary therapy department was expanded and moved into a newly remodeled area, as did the business office operations and medical records department.

 In August of 2004, Province Healthcare announced plans to merge with Lifepoint Hospitals, of which CPMC is an affiliated company.